rflynn/circumnavigation/README.txt

 			The Travels of Marco Polo
 			The Travels of Sir John Mandeville
 			(Prester John)
-		The Spanish Inquisition was ongoing, explains ethnocentrism, intolerence and torture Columbus had just discovered the Carribean only a generation before 1519–21: Hernán Cortés leads the Spanish conquest of Mexico.
+		People were smaller : average height was 5'3" Sailors especially would be small, they also suffered malnutrition The Spanish Inquisition was ongoing, explains ethnocentrism, intolerence and torture Columbus had just discovered the Carribean only a generation before 1519–21: Hernán Cortés leads the Spanish conquest of Mexico.